-In the insurance sector, a law took effect in October 1999 which implicitly allows majorityforeign owned insurance companies to operate in

-Russia for the first time but restricts their total market capitalization and prohibits them from selling life insurance or obligatory types of insurance.
+In the insurance sector, a law took effect in October 1999 which implicitly allows majority-owned non-life insurance companies to operate in Russia for the first time (life insurance companies remain subject to a 49 percent equity restriction) but restricts the total market capitalization for both life- and non-life insurance companies and prohibits them from selling life insurance or obligatory types of insurance.
 The law contains a "grandfather clause" exempting the four foreign companies currently licensed in Russia from these restrictions.
 Insurance companies with a minority foreign participation (49 percent or less) are not subject to these restrictions.
+Differential treatment is also potentially available to the benefit of EU insurance companies under the Partnership and Cooperation Agreement with the EU.

 The Ministry of Communications and Information is reviewing the operations of alternative telecommunications carriers, which in many cases have foreign investment.
-Digital overlay companies - spun-off from slower-growing, under-capitalized traditional operators and providing modern, alternative networks to high-margin business customers - have raised concerns at the Ministry of Communications.
+Digital overlay companies spun-off from slower-growing, under-capitalized traditional operators and providing modern, alternative networks to high-margin business customers have raised concerns at the Ministry of Communications.
 The Ministry is currently drafting changes and amendments to the Communications Law.

-Included in the new draft Communications Law are proposals to streamline the licensing procedure to make it easier for small and medium businesses to enter the telecommunications market.

-Operators in Russia continue to complain about the Russian Government's lack of transparency in licensing and have criticized the five-year term of the licenses, which they argue do not allow them sufficient time to recoup their investment.
+Included in the new draft Communications Law are proposals to streamline the licensing procedure to make it easier for small- and medium-sized businesses to enter the telecommunications market.
+Operators in Russia cite the excessive number of regulatory authorities and ensuing regulatory acts governing activities in the telecommunications sector as a source of market instability and difficulty in adhering to applicable law and regulation.
+Operators also continue to complain about the Russian Government's lack of transparency in licensing and have criticized the five- to ten-year terms of the licenses, which they argue do not allow them sufficient time to recoup their investment.